agrocho/CrabsAndCaverns/README.md

 ---

 ## How is Crabs and Caverns Constructed?
-Crabs and Caverns can be divided into two separate sections:
+Crabs and Caverns content can be divided into two separate sections:

 ### Official Material:
  - This includes the User's Encyclopedia, the Game Masters' Encyclopedia, and First-Party Modules released directly from the Crabs and Caverns team.